A Guide to Interval Funds

 Portfolio diversification

-Portfolios consisting of less-liquid securities may generate income from alternative sources than what are typically found in more liquid markets such as government and corporate bonds, stocks and cash.
-As a result, interval funds may pursue strategies that may be less correlated to other asset classes, which can improve risk-adjusted returns.
+Portfolios consisting of less-liquid securities may generate income from alternative sources than what are typically found in more liquid markets such as government and corporate bonds, stocks, and cash.
+As a result, interval funds may pursue strategies that behave differently from other investments, which can improve risk-adjusted returns.

 Who should invest in interval funds?

-Although interval funds provide limited liquidity through periodic repurchase offers, investors should consider the funds to be an illiquid investment.
+A note about risk: Although interval funds provide limited liquidity through periodic repurchase offers, investors should consider the funds to be an illiquid investment.
 There is no secondary market for interval funds, and none is expected to develop.
-Furthermore, unlike with open-end funds, which permit daily redemptions, investors cannot sell interval fund shares at any time of their choosing.
+Furthermore, unlike with open-end funds, which permit daily redemptions, investors cannot sell interval fund shares at any time.
 Because of these factors, investments in interval funds are subject to liquidity risk, as an investor may not be able to sell their shares in a timely manner at an advantageous price.
 There is no guarantee that an investor will be able to tender all or any of their requested fund shares in a periodic repurchase offer.
 The NAV of an interval fund may be volatile, and a fund’s use of leverage will increase this volatility.

 Tags: